In Focus

 August 15

-The Oregon State Hospital – Psychology Internship Program (OSH-PIP) offers a one-year, full-time internship with 4 positions beginning August 15 of each year.
-The training program is located on the Salem campus of Oregon State Hospital.
-The annual intern stipend is $36,126.24.
+The Oregon State Hospital – Psychology Internship Program (OSH-PIP) offers a one-year, full-time, approximately 2,000-hour internship program with 4 positions beginning August 15 of each year.
+At minimum, interns must accrue the number of hours required for licensure in the state of Oregon (1500) or any other state in which they intend to become licensed following internship if that number is greater.
+The training program is located on the Peter Courtney Salem Campus of the Oregon State Hospital.
+The annual intern stipend is $43,428.

 All match offers are contingent on drug screening and a criminal background check.
 Drug Screening is required as OSH is also described as a drug and alcohol treatment facility.
 All non-prescription, controlled substances will be disqualifying.
 This list includes Amphetamines, Cocaine, Opiates – expanded Negative Phencyclidine, Marijuana and cannabis derivatives, 3,4-Methylenedioxymethamphetamine (MDMA, Ecstasy, Molly), 6-Acetylmorphine and Oxycodone/Oxymorphone.
 Of note, marijuana/cannabis is on the list because it is listed as a Schedule I drug under the federal Controlled Substances Act of 1970 and considered illegal for use outside of FDA approved medications.